iirving/instructions.md/instructions.vue.md

 - Make sure to always use Package.json scripts when running test

-- Check test coverage, write test cases to get atleast 90% of coverage
+- Check test coverage, write test cases to get at least 90% of coverage

 ## Best Practices